 Astra CEO to Participate in Upcoming Virtual Investor Event

-Astra Space Inc. (“Astra”), the fastest privately-funded company in history to demonstrate orbital launch capability, today announced that Chris Kemp, co-founder and CEO, will participate in the Roth Capital Partners 33rd Annual Growth Stock Conference.
+Astra Space Inc. (“Astra”), the fastest privately-funded company in history to demonstrate orbital launch capability, today announced that Chris Kemp, co-founder and CEO, will participate in the BofA Securities Space, Transportation, Aviation, and Autos Research Summit (STAARS 2021).
 Astra and Holicity Inc. (Nasdaq: HOL), a publicly-traded special purchase acquisition company, announced a proposed business combination on February 2, 2021.
 The transaction is expected to be completed in the second quarter of 2021.

+- BofA Securities Space, Transportation, Aviation, and Autos Research Summit (STAARS 2021)

 A Live Webcast, as well as replay, will be available on the Company’s investor relations website at https://astra.com/investors/